-What are customer service process?
+What are the customer service processes?

-A standard operating procedure document is created by the company to help employees of that company know how to handle multiple scenarios in a business setting.
-The reason SOPs are needed in the workplace is so that routine activities such as onboarding a new employee, managing project deadlines, and one on one meetings are all standardized for employees to execute.
+A standard operating procedure document is created by the company to help employees of that company.
+For instance; how to handle multiple scenarios in a business setting.
+The reason SOPs are needed in the workplace is so that routine activities are all standardized for employees to execute.
+Such as; onboarding a new employee, managing project deadlines, and one on one meetings.
+What should a good SOP contain?

 Since your company is composed of many departments, you should write which department this SOP belongs to.
 A customer service SOP wouldn’t make sense to use in the finance department.